amelie-iska/MorphoDiff/README.md

 accelerate config
 ```

 The xformers and wandb (if needed) packages are also required for training and need to be installed in the morphodiff environment.
+The requirements.txt provides a list of packages and their versions used to run the scripts.

 <!-- ## Codebase overview